acrylian/zenponsive/README.md

 </div>
 ```

 Don't use `.zp-row` on `.zp-col12` elements.
 The float class of the previous breakpoint is reseted on the next to avoid unwanted clearing.
-So it needs to be set for every breakpoint if needed.
+So it also needs to be set for every breakpoint if needed.

 Changing zp-columns
 -----------------